Chronic Lymphocytic Leukemia (CLL)

 Immunotherapy

 Immunotherapy is a type of treatment that uses the patient’s own immune system to fight cancer.
-Immunotherapy drugs can help to activate the immune system to kill CLL cells.
+Immunotherapy drugs can help to activate the immune system to kill chronic lymphocytic leukemia (CLL) cells.

-Some of the immunotherapy drugs that are used to treat CLL include:
+Some of the immunotherapy drugs that are used as chronic lymphocytic leukemia (CLL) treatment include:

 • Rituximab (Rituxan)